jnnycn007/chirpstack-fuota-server/README.md

 # ChirpStack FUOTA Server

+**Deprecation notice:** This repository has been archived because since ChirpStack v4.12.0, FUOTA has been integrated in ChirpStack.

 ChirpStack FUOTA Server is an open-source FUOTA server implementation for LoRaWAN(R).
 It integrates with the [ChirpStack](https://www.chirpstack.io/) using the HTTP integration (for receiving uplink payloads) and uses the